 The text should be prepared using the following format.

 (1) For proper nouns, chemical names and units of measurements, use the original terms.
-Numbers should be expressed in Arabic numerals, and standard metric units (International System of Units; SI units) should be used (mm, cm, kg, mL).
-Temperature may be used as ℃, etc.).
+Numbers should be expressed in Arabic numerals, and standard metric units (International System of Units; SI units) should be used (e.g., mm, cm, kg, mL, etc.).
+Temperature may be used as ℃.

 (3) P-values (P), gene names, in vivo, in vitro, and in situ should be italicized.

 All Tables and Figures should be numbered using Arabic numerals.
-The table and figure titles should be boldface, while the title text should be lightface.
+The table and figure titles should be boldface, while descriptive texts after the titles should be lightface.
 Each figure and table should be put separately on a single page.
 For more information about the format of tables and figures, author may refer to a recent version of the Korean Journal of Environmental Agriculture.

 Tables and figures should be prepared in English and numbered in the order they are cited in the text.
 The title of a table should appear above the table, and the title and explanation of a figure should appear below it.
 Notes at the bottom of tables should be in the order of abbreviations and superscripts.